 Onswitch offers a full business consultancy service to the animal health sector.
 We deliver a high standard of customer care training via our mobile training venue, “Bertha” to vets, nurses and customer care teams.
 We also provide a cutting edge mystery shopping programme, the Onswitch Index; and a comprehensive health check for veterinary practices, The Fixer.
 Onswitch undertake market research projects, review marketing materials, are Market Research Society Company partners and members of the Mystery Shoppers Providers Association.
 Onswitch are a focused, dedicated and passionate team of people, committed to customer centred practice.
 Our new and exciting Cxclub offers veterinary customer experience CPD, online, on demand to anyone working in a customer-face role.

-For over 25 years Animalcare has built its reputation on our wide range of quality products, including idENTICHIP microchips, POM-V medication, pet welfare and practice equipment.
+For 30 years Animalcare has built its reputation on our wide range of quality products, including idENTICHIP microchips, POM-V medication, pet welfare and practice equipment.
 We are proud of the customer service we provide, including technical and client support materials, as well as product and CPD training for all customers.

-Interested in exhibiting at Head Nurse Congress 2018?
+Interested in exhibiting at Head Nurse Congress 2019?

 Head Nurse Congress is a unique congress aimed at head veterinary nurses, practice managers and those aspiring to those roles.